shelleg/jenkins-pipeline-workshop/README.md

 `docker-compose up -d`

-Please note: if it's the first time running my bloody jerkins it will take time to download the image, + perform a reload to Jenkins.
+Please note: if it's the first time running my bloody jenkins it will take time to download the image, + perform a reload to Jenkins.

 Once done you should have something like the following:
 ![](https://www.tikalk.com/media/gittbook-docker__Jenkins_.png)